MathIsFun0/BracketBreaker/README.md

 To make storage as efficient as possible, each bracket is stored directly using binary, requiring only 8 bytes each.
 This makes it so anyone can store billions of brackets easily.

 ## Analysis
-Analysis of the files will be implemented before the Selection Sunday of the 2023 March Madness Tournament.
+Analysis of the files is largely hardcoded, so editing the source is necessary.
+However, it is possible to both calculate the winning team for each bracket generated and also separate all of the perfect brackets given a file and a list of match results, in any order.

 # Comparisons
 These comparisons assume the same rules as typical bracket challenge websites: that is, only considering the 63 matches after the First Four.
 They also assume a speed of 3,000,000 brackets per second, which is achievable using 4 threads.
 They also assume that you have average luck.